Glans penis: Foreskin

 The glans is completely or partially covered by a double-layered fold of skin, known as the foreskin.
-In adults, glans exposure can be easily achieved by manual retraction of the foreskin or sometimes automatically during erection.
+In adults, glans exposure can be easily achieved by manual retraction of the foreskin and sometimes automatically during erection.
 The degree of automatic foreskin retraction varies considerably depending on the foreskin length.
-The foreskin can be characterized as long when the preputial orifice extends beyond the glans during erection and medium when the orifice is located around the meatus.
+The foreskin can be characterized as long when the preputial orifice extends beyond the glans during erection, or medium when the orifice is located around the meatus.
 The primary purpose of the foreskin is considered to be the covering of the glans and the urinary meatus, while also maintaining the mucosa in a moist environment.

 Foreskin rectractability gradually increases with age.
-In infancy the foreskin is fused to the glans, it remains non retractable in early childhood and it continues to be tight during preadolescence.
+In infancy the foreskin is fused to the glans.
+It remains non-retractable in early childhood and it continues to be tight during preadolescence.
 The skin begins to loosen up significantly during puberty allowing the glans to be completely exposed when needed.
-By the age of eighteen most boys will have a fully retractable foreskin.
+By the age of eighteen, most boys will have a fully retractable foreskin.

-In some cases, for religious, cultural, or prophylactic reasons some men undergo circumcision, a procedure where the foreskin is partially or completely removed from the penis.
-The glans of circumcised men remains permanently exposed and dry.
-Several studies have suggested the glans is generally equally sensitive in both circumcised and uncircumcised penises.
+In some cases, for cultural, medical, or prophylactic reasons, some men undergo circumcision or were circumcised as infants, a procedure in which the foreskin is partially or completely removed from the penis.
+The glans of circumcised men remains fully exposed and dry.
+Several studies have suggested that, generally, the glans of both circumcised and uncircumcised penises are equally sensitive.